vtex/shoreline/styleguides/admin/documentation/form/radio.md

 ### Multiple Radios

-As we always use `Radio` in a multiple choice forms, we also always need to render multiple Radios and store the current checked state.
+As we always use `Radio` in multiple-choice forms, we also always need to render multiple Radios and store the current checked state.
 It can be easily done using our `useRadioState` hook, you just need to pass the hook return object to the radios `state` property and define a `value` for each `Radio`.

 ```jsx
 import {